7 Major Automation Moves To Help Optimize Warranty Management

-Here are seven core Warranty Processes that can be Automated, and the Benefits.
+Here are seven core Warranty Processes that can be automated:

 Slow, manual processes are inefficient and error-prone.
 By automating the warranty process, claims can be submitted at any time, from any location and can be easily tracked and validated.
 Cross-functional integration allows claim details to be routed appropriately both inside and outside an organization.
 Simplifying and speeding up this part of the process ensures accurate, efficient delivery of service.

-There are times that a manufacturer’s warranty may not cover customer assets fully, but a supplemental warranty agreement may be available to provide extra services.
-Automating this feature can ensure that items covered by the manufacturer are charged to that warranty, while other items are covered by the supplemental agreement.
+There are times when a manufacturer’s warranty may not fully cover a customer’s assets, but a supplemental warranty agreement may be available to provide extra services.
+Automating this feature can ensure that the items covered by the manufacturer are charged to that warranty, while other items are covered by the supplemental agreement.

-Automation and integration of parts return processes can save costs and improve customer satisfaction.
+Automation and integration with the parts return processes can save costs and improve customer satisfaction.
 An efficient, automated system can reduce turnaround time on returns, reduce shipping costs, and eliminate unnecessary returns.
-Additionally, software that reports and analyzes returns can provide the data required to optimize returns policies and systems.
+Additionally, software that reports and analyzes returns can provide the data required to optimize return policies and systems.

 Managing recovery from suppliers is a key factor in cost-efficient warranty management.
 Automation can speed up the process of supplier recovery, perform assessments of supplier contracts, and maintain and track sourcing history.
-Recovery claims decisions can be made more accurate and faster, and analysis of rejections can form the basis of corrective measures.
+Recovery claim decisions can be made more accurate and faster, and analysis of rejections can form the basis for corrective measures.

 Creating an automated service contract process enables organizations to maximize service contract revenues.
-Automating initial offer options, renewals, and notifications can increase sales of services and rates of renewal.
+Automating initial offer options, renewals, and notifications can increase the sale of services and rates of renewal.
 Reaching customers on multiple channels helps to keep customers engaged and in-touch.

-Take a look at some of the ROI Speridian’s Warranty Nexus delivers
+Take a look at the ROI Speridian’s Warranty Nexus delivers

 Reduced claim lifecycle